 Note that you as a pastor are like a burnt stick rescued from the fire.
 Compare yourself to Joshua in Zech chap.
 3. Then compare your government leader to Zerubbabel in chap.
 4. You will note that it is spiritual power in the secular leader that brings social reform.
 You the church leader are called by God to bring local and national reform.
 In-depth prayer for your government colleagues is a crucial beginning.

-B.
+B. You the Power Bringer

 Today we will limit our discussion of relationships to prayer.